Manishearth/manishearth.github.io/source/_posts/2015-09-01-designing-a-gc-in-rust.markdown

 # Conclusion

 Designing a GC was a wonderful experience!
-I didn't get to write much code (I was busy and Michael was able to implement most of it overnight because he's totally awesome), but the long design discussions followed by trying to figure out holes in the GC design in every idle moment of the day were quite enjoyable.
+I didn't get to write much code (I was busy and Nika was able to implement most of it overnight because she's totally awesome), but the long design discussions followed by trying to figure out holes in the GC design in every idle moment of the day were quite enjoyable.
 GCs are very hard to get right, but it's very satisfying when you come up with a design that works!
 I'm also quite happy at how well Rust helped in making a safe interface.